justinlee007/leetcode-solutions/src/main/twosum/README.md

 **Problem:** [Link to the LeetCode problem](https://leetcode.com/problems/two-sum/)

-**Solution:**

-This Java solution uses a pointer to iterate through the array.
+**Solution:** This Java solution uses a pointer to iterate through the array.
+This is not the most efficient way to solve the problem.

 **Time Complexity:** O(n^2)